wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > * 129gp, 226sp, 249cp on the corpses in the vines, from the north
 > * A small pouch full of gems (7x 50gp gems, 3x 100gp gems), from the south.
 It's clutched in the hand of a dead adventurer whose arm pokes out of the wall.
 > * An heirloom elvish **heartseeker spear** (spear +1, +2 when thrown) tangled deep inside the vines (must first disable the wall)
-> * Two scrying mirrors, trapped beneath the vines.
-Their matches are
+> * Two scrying mirrors on the east wall, trapped beneath the vines.
+Their matches are in 6b.
+> * Two inactive scrying mirrors on the west wall, trapped beneath the vines.
+Their matches in 6a were destroyed.

 ### 6. Northern Guard Posts